legacymgo/legacymgo.github.io/README.md

 A: Your best shot at contacting the man behind the project, TheMrIron2, is through Discord.
 He is in the SaveMGO community - if you have any questions fire away at him

 Q: Is this all a one man effort?
 A: Far from it - this wouldn't be possible without the support of the SaveMGO community and their help.
-TheMrIron2 would like to thank everybody who played a role in this project, no matter how big (website coding, HoodlumDTX) or how small (many people giving feedback) every one of you is appreciated!
+TheMrIron2 would like to thank everybody who played a role in this project, no matter how big (website coding, HoodlumDTX) (player handling, Funey) or how small (many people giving feedback) every one of you is appreciated!

 Q: Big Boss or Solid Snake?
 A: The original is always the best.
 Clones can never be as good (Solid is awesome in his own way though) ;)